Flag of Friuli

+Flag of Friuli seen at a venue.

-The flag of Friuli is the official standard of historical Friuli.
+The flag of Friuli (Note: Bandiera del Friuli; Bandiere dal Friûl) is the official standard of Friuli, a historical region in Italy.
 A Friuli-Venezia Giulia Autonomous Regional law (Art.
 6 par.
-1 bis of Regional Law no. 27 of 27 November 2001) describes the flag as consisting of "…a rectangular standard featuring at its centre a golden heraldic eagle with outspread wings, headturned to the left, open beak and red claws, set in a sky blue field.
+1 bis of Regional Law no. 27 of 27 November 2001) describes the flag as "a rectangular standard featuring at its centre a golden heraldic eagle with outspread wings, head turned to the left, open beak and red claws, set in a sky blue field.
 The crest covers three fifths of the height of the flag, which in turn is two thirds of its length."

 The Friulian flag first came to be in 1334, making it the seventh oldest flag in Europe.

 History

 The origins

 The flag of Friuli originated in "Patria del Friuli", the patriarchal state of Aquileia (also referred to as the patriarchal state of Friuli).
 The patriarchal state of Aquileia was a sovereign vassal state of the Holy Roman Empire and ruled from 1077 to 1420.
 The patriarchal state also ruled over the territories of Istria, Cadore, Carinthia, Carniola, and Styria for various periods of time.

-An old patriarchal standard that was part of the funerary goods of the Blessed Patriarch Bertrand (1258-1350).
+An old patriarchal standard that was part of the funerary goods of the Blessed Patriarch Bertrand (1258–1350).

 The earliest and most widely recognised example of the Friulian flag can be seen at the museum of the Duomo of Udine.
 The flag is a 61 x 65.5 cm quadrangular piece of grey-azure (bright blue) silk cloth.
 A yellow bodied eagle with red claws and its head turned to the left is featured at the centre of the flag.
 The flag was part of the funeral goods of the patriarch Bertrand of Saint-Geniès who was the patriarch of Aquileia from 1334 until his death in 1350 when Friulian nobles conspired to brutally murder him.

 Various theories have been proposed to explain why the flag depicts an eagle, but none has been proven.
 According to some, the crest is a reference to the origin myth of the city of Aquileia (however, it is a proven fact that the place-name "Aquileia" does not come from the "aquila" Latin noun for "eagle," but from Celtic dialects).
 Other theories allege that it is a reproduction of the coat of arm of patriarch Bertrand.
 However, as is apparent from his seal kept at Civici Musei di Udine (inv. no. 413), the family's coat of arms of the Occitan patriarch actually depicted a "shield with crossbars".